swordfischer/swordfischer.github.io/_posts/2023-12-28-HTB-WriteUp-OpTinselTrace-5.md

 I recently came to learn of [Hayabusa](https://github.com/Yamato-Security/hayabusa), so I'll be using that.
 We'll just pull all information and dump that into a CSV we can view with a tool like [TimelineExplorer](https://ericzimmerman.github.io/#!index.md).

 {% highlight powershell %}
-PS > hayabusa-2.10.1-win-x64.exe csv-timeline -d DC01.northpole.local-KAPE\uploads\auto\C%3A\Windows\System32\winevt -o OpTinselTrace5.csv
+hayabusa-2.10.1-win-x64.exe csv-timeline -d DC01.northpole.local-KAPE\uploads\auto\C%3A\Windows\System32\winevt -o OpTinselTrace5.csv

 ╔╗ ╔╦═══╦╗  ╔╦═══╦══╗╔╗ ╔╦═══╦═══╗
 ║║ ║║╔═╗║╚╗╔╝║╔═╗║╔╗║║║ ║║╔═╗║╔═╗║